Pots of Gold

 Everyone I met during our visit had nothing but excellent reviews of their stay at this lodge and planned return visits.

 There are dozens of spectacular backcountry fishing lakes and streams within 10 to 60 minutes of the lodge.
 Most of the lakes have no camps or cottages, and on a lot of the lakes, you will be the only party fishing.
 There could be boat caches on these lakes, but instead of leaving boats in the bush to get dirty or stolen, Moose Horn Lodge keeps boats on trailers ready to be towed.
-You will need a trailer hitch and 2-inch ball, or bring your own boat.
+You will need a trailer hitch and a 2-inch ball, or bring your own boat.

 These folks are truly organized and know their business inside out.